ai-club-uwmadison/projects/README.md

 # Active Engineering Teams

 ## Algorithmic Trading Team
 This applied AI project's goal is to model stock market trends and create a decision-making bot that leverages that info for automated trading.
 The project features opportunities to work on and learn more about data-mining, NLP, reinforcement learning, deep learning, and multivariate time-series forecasting using non-stationary variables.
 Anyone with some basic coding experience is welcome to join the team!
-If you're more experienced, I am actively seeking subgroup leaders for reinforcement learning and deep learning components of the project.
+If you're more experienced, I am actively seeking subgroup leaders for NLP, reinforcement learning and deep learning components of the project.

 **Group Leader:** Chris Endemann
 **Contact:** @Chris Endemann (Slack), endemann@wisc.edu